VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 **Statement** is the result of a valid call to JQLCOMPILE(), followed by a valid call to JQLEXECUTE().

-**ControlVar** will receive the ‘control break’ elements of any query.
+**ControlVar** will receive the 'control break' elements of any query.
 For example, if there are BREAK values in the statement, described here is the the format of ControlVar is:

 <pre>
-    Attr 1  Level: 0 means detail line 1 – 25 for the control breaks, the same as the A correlative NB.
+    Attr 1  Level: 0 means detail line 1 - 25 for the control breaks, the same as the A correlative NB.
     Attr 2  Item ID
     Attr 3  Break control Value is 1 if a blank line should be output first.